Turbodunker/lsm-bpf/Questions:.md

             BPF Programs
                 What is license GPL and is required and why?
                 ("We can define structs(e.g. task_struct) and only their fields we will need to access?")
-                    We HAVE to "re"-define structs we will be using, but only the fields we need to use.
+                    We HAVE to redefine structs we will be using, but only the fields we need to use.
 CO-RE handles the rest... i think
             Examples
                 deny_unshare
                     id1["error: bpf_object__probe_loading():Operation not permitted(1).
 Couldnt load trivial BPF program.
 Check RLIMIT_MEMLOCK is set big enough value"]